-When your rechargeable batteries begin to discharge too quickly, it is time to install a new battery pack.
-Your radio will also operate with five (5) high-quality AA alkaline batteries, using the included alkaline battery tray.
+When your rechargeable batteries begin to discharge too nstall Battery Pack quickly, it is time to install a new battery pack.
+Your radio will also operate with five (5) high-quality AA alkaline batteries, using the optional alkaline battery tray.